rafetcan/Sosyal_Uygulamam/README.md

-# My Social Application v0.1.1
+# My Social Application v0.1.1 (A New One Is Coming.)
 My Social App

 ## ChangeLog